SEO for Manufacturing – a Worthy Investment?

 - Social media accounts such as Twitter, LinkedIn, Instagram and Facebook

-The role here is to actively engage with potential as well as existing clients by listening and responding to comments online and on social media.
-The customers then become the channel.
-Examples include:
+The role of earned media is to actively engage with potential as well as existing clients by listening and responding to comments online and on social media.
+The customers become the channel.

 - Word of Mouth